 The functional currency of the Company's foreign subsidiaries is their respective local currency.
 The Company translates all assets and liabilities of foreign subsidiaries to U.S. dollars at the current exchange rate as of the applicable balance sheet date.
 Revenue and expenses are translated at the average exchange rate prevailing during the period in which the transactions occur.
-The effects of foreign currency translations are recorded in accumulated other comprehensive income (loss) as a separate component of stockholders' equity in the accompanying condensed consolidated balance sheets.
+The effects of foreign currency translations are recorded in accumulated other comprehensive income (loss) in the condensed consolidated balance sheets.
 Transaction gains and losses that arise from exchange rate fluctuations on transactions denominated in a currency other than the functional currency of the recording entity are presented as other income (expense) in the condensed consolidated statements of operations.